 - Before you start customizing, don’t forget to once look at the developer tools of your browser.
-Use an inspection tool to get a closer look at specific elements on the store’s theme.
-You can select the particular area of interest and make necessary code changes.
+Use an inspection tool to get a closer look at specific elements of the store’s theme.
+You can select a particular area of interest and make necessary code changes.

 - Don’t try to fit every conceivable idea into your theme.
-Before committing to customization, have a good vision of what you want your store to look like, know the limitations to what customization can do.
+Before committing to customization, have a good vision of what you want your store to look like, and know the limitations of what customization can do.

 But, sometimes, these themes might not fit into the vision you have for your business.
-If there is a specific design in your mind and the pre-built Shopify themes don’t suit your needs, then going in for Shopify theme customization will bring your vision closer to reality.
+If a specific design is in your mind and the pre-built Shopify themes don’t suit your needs, then going in for Shopify theme customization will bring your vision closer to reality.

 Although the initial set-up costs might seem expensive, in the long run, you can scale your business quickly when you customize your Shopify theme.
 If you’re still not able to decide whether you should customize your Shopify theme or not, I am here to help you.
 You can reach out to me at firstname.lastname@example.org.